Our residency programs

 Judge in Residence

-The Judge in Residence program offers a unique opportunity for the bench to impact, shape and influence the academic life of the School of Law and Justice.
+The Judge in Residence program offers a unique opportunity for the bench to impact, shape and influence the academic life of the Faculty of Business, Law and Arts.
 It also enables staff and students to learn from, and be advised by, influential leading jurists from Australia and internationally.
 Judges in residence may:

 - Conduct research